dkcodec/Dkcodec-ui-kit/README.md

 ## 🖼️ Components

-### MyButton
+### Button2D, Toggle2D

-The `MyButton` component is a flexible and customizable button with several style options, built using React.
+The `Button2D` component is a flexible and customizable button with several style options, built using React.
 It supports different sizes, colors, themes, and additional styles.
 Here's how to use it.

 #### ✨ Features